paresmarc/MDEF/docs/Term1/02-Bio Agri0.md

 Introduction to science of Biology.
 Scientific method and focus on microbiology.

+I started this seminar with a sceptical mindset because I have never studied Biology, so I was a little scared of not being able to follow the classes.
+I enjoyed learning all these new theoretical things about biology, agriculture, scientific papers, microscopy, etc., but also all the practices because I think that is an easy way to get engaged and learn while doing things with others.
+Following are some of my favorite practices we did during this seminar and some images I took.

 ### Practice - 18.10

 Creating a sterile environment and preparation sterile petri dishes.